depthbomb/wow-autogossip/README.md

 ## Known Issues

 - Automation sometimes does not work when talking to an NPC that is automated.
 Closing the gossip window and talking to them again usually works.
+This appears to be caused by not receiving the correct NPC name when talking to an NPC.
+I'm not sure what causes this yet but if you know then do let me know!

 ---